What Is a Links Golf Course? The Real Definition and Common Misconceptions of Links

 Golf originated in Scotland and has a ton of history with the game of golf and traditions.

-Flash forward to today, and there are links golf courses all over in the United States and Europe.
+Flash forward to today, and there are links golf courses all over the United States and Europe.
 Most links golf courses are usually on the coastline of major bodies of water.

 Why Are Links Golf Courses Popular?